Das Team von Healthy Seas uns BRACENET steht gemeinsam auf dem Boot und hält das BRACENET Logo hoch

 The work of Healthy Seas

-“A Journey from Waste to Wear” – Healthy Seas’ motto aptly describes their work.
-The initiative starts with “waste”: they dive for ghost nets, intercept them preventively from fisheries as end-of-life nets and raise awareness of the issue among the population.
-After the nets have been recovered and cleaned by our partner Nofir, some are given to Aquafil for recycling and some to us at Bracenet for upcycling, thus becoming “wear”.
+"A Journey from Waste to Wear" – Healthy Seas' motto aptly describes their work.
+The initiative starts with "waste": They dive for ghost nets, preventively intercept them from fisheries as end-of-life nets, and raise awareness among the public.
+After the nets are recovered and cleaned by our partner Nofir, part is given to Aquafil for recycling and part to us at Bracenet for upcycling, thus becoming "wear."

-Recovering the Nets
+Recovering the nets

-Healthy Seas divers recover ghost nets Divers from Ghost Diving searching for ghost nets.
+Divers from Ghost Diving searching for ghost nets.

 The prevention work